Wisdom Teeth

 Another common issue is tooth decay.
 It can be hard to clean wisdom teeth because of their location at the back of the mouth.
 Their position makes cleaning difficult and can lead to accelerated decay, swelling of the surrounding gum, and the formation of pockets.

 Often, the best solution is wisdom teeth extraction so that they can’t cause any more problems.
-In our evolutionary past, they were necessary.
+In our evolutionary past, wisdom teeth were necessary.
 But today, many dentists consider them to be unnecessary.
 You don’t need your third molars for chewing or even for the structure of your jaw or face.
 Removing them does not make a difference to your bite.

 Why Choose Us